Search

 Why Confusion Persists

+Insufficient progression cues is the third factor.
 Every step a visitor takes should feel purposeful.
 Breadcrumbs, step indicators, and clear calls to action signal that the user is moving forward, not wandering aimlessly.
-Without these cues, users may feel stuck in a loop, wondering why they should continue.
-This sensation is especially pronounced on pages with multiple forms or steps, where the next logical action isn’t obvious.
+Without these cues, users may feel stuck in a loop, uncertain why they should continue.
+This sensation becomes especially pronounced on pages that contain multiple forms or steps, where the next logical action isn’t obvious.
+When a visitor can’t see the end of the journey, they are more likely to abandon the site.

 Measuring Visitor Confusion